 1. Is Digitization the Future for the Bangladeshi Garment Industry?

 If you have heard of Bangladesh’s manufacturing industry, you must have heard of its garment manufacturing industry.

 Accounting for more than 90 percent of Bangladeshi’s total export, the garment and textile industry is the pillar industry of Bangladesh.
 This industry employs 3.6 million workers and generated a $34 billion annual revenue in year 2019.

 Amid the global pandemic, the Bangladeshi manufacturing industry was hit and the country’s export fell sharply.
 During the recovery, the country’s garment industry leads the export recovery.
 This industry is indeed strong but experts pointed out that it needs to embrace digitization for long-term development.

-The experts believe that the digitization in the industry will bring new working pattern and attract more buyers globally.
+The experts believe that digitization in the industry will bring new working patterns and attract more buyers globally.

 Digitization can reinforce Bangladesh’s leading position

 The Bangladeshi garment industry has a long history.
 At the meeting, the discussants said the current disruption in the global garment supply chain gives the Bangladeshi garment industry a chance to reinforce its position as a leading garment exporter.